MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - [X] Internal links (sections and blocks)
 - [X] External links
 - [X] Sections and subsections
+  - [X] Maintain proper hierarchy of sections of the main note when a note with sections is embedded
 - [X] Image display (however not yet with desirable placement)
 - [X] Bullet lists
 - [X] Numbered lists
 - [X] Embedded notes
 - [X] Equations (although the equations in Obsidian are exactly the same as in Latex)
+  - [X] Numbered equations
 - [X] Discard of text that is inside comments
 - [X] Bold font
 - [X] Highlighted font